Stoat: Etymology

 The root word for "stoat" is likely either the Dutch word stout ("bold") or the Gothic word 𐍃𐍄𐌰𐌿𐍄𐌰𐌽 (stautan, "to push").
 According to John Guillim, in his Display of Heraldrie, the word "ermine" is likely derived from Armenia, the nation where it was thought the species originated, though other authors have linked it to the Norman French from the Teutonic harmin (Anglo-Saxon hearma).
 This seems to come from the Lithuanian word šarmu.
 In North America it is called a short-tailed weasel.
 A male stoat is called a dog, hob, or jack, while a female is called a jill.
 The collective noun for stoats is either gang or pack.

 Taxonomy

-Formerly considered a single species with a very wide circumpolar range, a 2021 study split M. erminea into three species: M. erminea sensu stricto (Eurasia and northern North America), M. richardsonii (most of North America), and M. haidarum (several islands off the Pacific Northwest coast).
+Formerly considered a single species with a very wide circumpolar range, a 2021 study split M. erminea into three species: M. erminea sensu stricto (Eurasia and Alaska), M. richardsonii (most of North America), and M. haidarum (several islands off the Pacific Northwest coast).